rydmike/flex_color_scheme/README.md

 The last and most complex example presents more configuration options, that you can modify interactively.
 This example is best seen and tested on a tablet, desktop or desktop web browser rather than on a phone, but it certainly works on a phone sized canvas too.
 TH example is explained in more detail further below.

+## Tutorial

+Below we will go through the key topics in each of the 5 examples and explain their key features.
+For simplicity the example applications do not use any advanced state management solution.
+The key part to each example is always in the used stateful Material app, where all the scheme setup for the themes are made in these demos.
+The rest of the content in the examples are just there to make a relevant visual presentation on the resulting theme.

 ### Example 1 Use a predefined color scheme